open-craft/xblock-group-project-v2/docs/XBlocks.md

 * `Review Question` - represents single review question.
     * `Question ID` - question identifier.
 Defaults to automatically generated random string
     * `Question Text` - question text
-    * `Assessment Question Text` - this setting can be used to override `Question Text` when answers displayed for evaluation.
+    * `Assessment Question Text` - this setting can be used to override `Question Text` when answers are displayed to the team or teammate being reviewed.
 E.g. `Question Text`: "Was it easy to communicate wit this teammate?" can be overridden with `Assessment Question Text`: "Was it easy to communicate with you?".
-    * `Question Content` - question content.
-HTML markup that must contain some HTML input control (`input`, `select` or `textarea`).
-The value of the control becomes the response to the question.
+    * `Question Content` - HTML input control (`input`, `select` or `textarea`) for entering response to the question.
     * `Required` - boolean flag.
-If True, the question is required - it is enforced to be not empty in UI and is used in stage state calculation.
+If True, the question is required - it is enforced to be not empty in UI and is used to determine if the stage is completed by the student.
     * `Grading` - boolean flag.
 If True, this question is a grading question - it should provide answer as a decimal number and it is used for grading.
     * `Single Line` - boolean flag.
 If set to True, question label and content are placed on the same horizontal